 Casper is a larger medium-sized city located in the state of Wyoming.
 With a population of 59,324 people and 14 constituent neighborhoods, Casper is the second largest community in Wyoming.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Casper is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Casper is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Casper who work in office and administrative support (14.59%), sales jobs (11.30%), and management occupations (9.11%).
+Overall, Casper is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Casper who work in office and administrative support (14.26%), sales jobs (11.13%), and management occupations (8.89%).

 The per capita income in Casper in 2010 was $30,868, which is wealthy relative to Wyoming, and upper middle income relative to the rest of the US.
 This equates to an annual income of $123,472 for a family of four.
 However, Casper contains both very wealthy and poor people as well.

 Casper is a somewhat ethnically-diverse city.
 The people who call Casper home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Casper residents report their race to be White, followed by Native American.
+The greatest number of Casper residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Casper include Irish, English, Norwegian, and Italian.

 The most common language spoken in Casper is English.
 Other important languages spoken here include Spanish and German.